 Ridhi says, “Happiness is a choice.
 Do what makes you happy.
 Seek and create your happiness as you look forward to the future.
 Start a gratitude journal, list all the beautiful things that have happened to you, and be grateful for them.”

 You will not get over losing the love of your life if you fall into the comparison trap.
 Quit comparing who’s moved on faster.
-Don’t draw parallels between your ex’s new girlfriend and yourself.
+Don’t draw parallels between your ex’s new girlfriend/boyfriend and yourself.
 And don’t compare your new relationship to the old one.
-Look at the intrinsic value things have by themself.
+Look at the intrinsic value of things.
 Your self-worth should not be the result of a comparative analysis.

 It is difficult to get over being dumped by the love of your life because of the hit your self-esteem takes.
 Rebuild it brick by brick and stand up stronger.
 Learn to love yourself all over again – that’s the best revenge you could ever get on your ex.